h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 #### Step 7:  Enter a username and password.

-For example,
 * username:  h2o
 * password:  h2o

-Note that these credentials do not restrict access to Driverless AI; they are used to tie experiments to users.
-If you log in with different credentials, for example, then you will not see any previously run experiments.

 #### Step 8:  Click "Enter License".